Sitra

 Sitra (سترة or سِتْرَة, As-Sitra), also known as Sitrah or Sitra Island (جزيرة سترة DIN), is an island in Bahrain situated approximately 5 km south of the capital, Manama, which is on Bahrain Island.

 History

 The island of Sitra has witnessed various conflicts.
 One notable conflict occurred in 1782 between the local populace and a group of Bani Utbah individuals who arrived in Sitra from Zubarah seeking supplies.
 This confrontation resulted in casualties on both sides and led to the 1783 Bani Utbah invasion of Bahrain, which in turn led to the end of Persian rule in Bahrain.

+The first oil infrastructure was built in 1934 by the Bahrain Petroleum Company, including a draw bridge connecting Sitra to the main island.

 Arab Spring

 During the Arab Spring in Bahrain, Sitra played a prominent role as a site of significant protests.
 The island became a focal point for demonstrations, with numerous citizens gathering to express their grievances.
 The events during this period led to widespread unrest, injuries, and fatalities among the protesters, marking a critical chapter in the island's contemporary history.